Connor1031/CS2450Remote/journal.md

 I have taken the test and i feel like i did good on it.
 I am making a RSA encryption and decryption for that class now and it is a hard project.
 I have to start studying for my finals now and go a field trip for my geology class which is really stupid because it's worth 100 points.

 I have fallen behind last week as I haven't done as much as i needed to do.
 I am now trying to catch up and study for my finals.
 I am a little nervous about my grades as I have them being really good or just good enough.
 I am working on the classes that are just good enough but I have gotten some high point assignments in the good classes that I also need to prioritize.

+Last week before finals, cramming in everything I can.
+Gave my presentation in my 2450 class for my website.
+I have to keep studying for all my other classes to make sure I get good grades in all of them.